charliemcx5/charliemcx5/README.md

 🎓 Computer Science and Digital Media Student at Royal Holloway University of London
 🌐 Founder of WebNow - Your Go-to Web Design and Development Agency

 Welcome to my GitHub profile!
 I'm passionate about all things technology, design, and innovation.
-As a Computer Science and Digital Media student at Royal Holloway University of London, I'm constantly exploring the fascinating intersection of code and creativity.

 ## What I'm Up To